 It’s that simple.
 But as the game goes on, it gets very, very hard.

 Part of the beauty of the game is that it can be played by players of any age (usually the youngest players must be at least six years old).

-Leslie Jones, a British national who grew up in Ghana in East Africa, invented the game.
+Leslie Jones, a British national who grew up in Ghana in West Africa, invented the game.
 It was based on a game that she had played with her family using pieces from her five-year-old brother’s set of wooden blocks.

 “I think Jenga satisfies all the basic requirements we have of a game,” Jones said in an interview.
 “It demands skill, involves interaction with other players, provides suspense, and takes place within a finite period of time.”

 Jones went on to create a company focused only on bringing the game to the market, rather than licensing it to an established toy company.
 She unveiled the game at the 1983 Toy Fair in London.
 Eventually, the rights to license the game went to Milton Bradley.